-Please look out for an email from the DIS Finance Team if you have paid your fees directly to us.
+Please look out for an email from the DIS Finance Team if you paid your fees directly to us.

-If your home institution paid your DIS Housing & Student Affairs fee on your behalf, contact your Study Abroad Office to learn how the refund will be handled.
+If your home institution paid your Housing & Student Affairs fee on your behalf, contact your Study Abroad Office to learn how the refund will be handled.

 Q / Can I get financial support for my rebooked flight home?

-If you airline did not allow you to change your flight at no cost, DIS will cover up to $300 in fees related to flight change and newly booked fights.
-To request this refund, please send an email to email@example.com with your student ID number and name in the subject line.
+If your airline did not allow you to change your flight at no cost, DIS will cover up to $300 in fees related to flight change and newly booked fights.
+To request this refund, please send an email to firstname.lastname@example.org with your student ID number and name in the subject line.

 The email must include your bank information: